rust-lang/rust/src/doc/trpl/README.md

 Whew!
 The Rust compiler gives quite detailed errors at times, and this is one of those times.
-As the error explains, while we made our binding mutable, we still cannot call `push`.
+As the error explains, while we made our binding mutable, we still can't call `push`.
 This is because we already have a reference to an element of the vector, `y`.
 Mutating something while another reference exists is dangerous, because we may invalidate the reference.
 In this specific case, when we create the vector, we may have only allocated space for two elements.